The low-down to learning Tango in London or anywhere else for that matter

 He seemed to pondered a while before responding and the lady seemed bemuse by his candid remark:

-"It is not that I am overly selective about who I dance with as you suggest, but I do mainly dance with individuals who want to dance with me."
+"It is not that I am overly selective as you suggest, but I do look for people who mutually like dancing with me."

 The response got me thinking and I have to admit I was also under the impression that this Milonguero was extremely selective about his dance partners, but it just goes to show things are not always what they seem.
 As far as the lady who asked him goes, she simply left shortly after, probably wondering what she has to do to get a dance from this guy even though he clearly presented her with a golden opportunity.
 I am convinced all she had to do was ask, albeit possibly via a Cabeceo (discreet & respectful way of obtaining dances in Tango).
 She could easily have grasped the chance if only she interpreted his answer the way I did.
 Time will tell if she will eventually manage to get her dance, but it would be a shame and her loss if she took his response to mean a polite 'no' which I very much doubt was the case.